Data-Driven Minimax Optimization with Expectation Constraints: Abstract

 \section{Abstract}

-Attention to data-driven optimization approaches, including the well-known stochastic gradient descent method, has grown significantly over recent decades, but data-driven constraints have rarely been studied, because of the computational challenges of projections onto the \sg{feasible} set defined by these hard constraints.
+Attention to data-driven optimization approaches, including the well-known stochastic gradient descent method, has grown significantly over recent decades, but data-driven constraints have rarely been studied, because of the computational challenges of projections onto the feasible set defined by these hard constraints.
 In this paper, we focus on the non-smooth convex-concave stochastic minimax regime and formulate the data-driven constraints as expectation constraints.
-The minimax expectation constrained problem subsumes a broad class of real-world applications, including two-player zero-sum game and data-driven robust optimization.
-We propose a class of efficient primal-dual algorithms to tackle the minimax expectation-constrained problem, and show that our algorithms converge at the \emph{optimal} rate of $\cO(\frac{1}{\sqrt{N}})$.
+The minimax expectation constrained problem subsumes a broad class of real-world applications, including data-driven robust optimization, {optimization with misspecification}, and Area Under the ROC Curve (AUC) maximization with fairness constraints.
+We propose a class of efficient primal-dual algorithms to tackle the minimax expectation constrained problem, and show that our algorithms converge at the \emph{optimal} rate of $\mathcal O(1/{\sqrt{N}})$, \sg{where $N$ is the number of iterations}.
 We demonstrate the practical efficiency of our algorithms by conducting numerical experiments on large-scale real-world applications.